Kuldip1211/OOPS/README.md

 <br />
 <br />

-## 1. 📋 Inheritance
+## <font size="7">1. 📋 Inheritance </font>

-# <font size="1">🚀 When one object acquires all the properties and behaviors of a parent object, it is known as inheritance.
+ 🚀 When one object acquires all the properties and behaviors of a parent object, it is known as inheritance.
 It provides code reusability.
-It is used to achieve runtime polymorphism.</font>
+It is used to achieve runtime polymorphism.